SeoinBack/DSTAR/README.md

-# DFT & STructure free Active motif based Representation (DSTAR)
+# Dft & STructure free Active motif based Representation (DSTAR)

 This repository contains codes and notebooks used to create results in our paper.